cloud-explore/cloudexplore.it/_pages/about.md

 permalink: /about/
 ---

-We are a Melbourne-based cyber security design and consulting company.
+We are a Chisinau-based training & consultancy company.
 We work with our clients to create tailored, effective and pragmatic solutions that allow them to navigate a complex world with confidence and clarity.

 Our approach is based on the principle that security should be strong and light; strong enough to manage risk within acceptable limits, while placing no more demand on people and resources than necessary.
 We emphasise targeted, threat-based mitigations over sweeping framework-based approaches, and we are driven by a genuine desire to improve our clients' security.